 This is a narrow view of what goes into a photography business and what makes photography so expensive.
 The gear costs a fortune and there can be a lot of business overhead, but the photos you’ll get for the price are irreplaceable and will bring you and your family so much joy.
 I hope you found the information hear enlightening and it gave you a better idea of what goes on behind the scenes!

-Fresh.
 Bright.
-Elegant.
+Candid.
+Original.
 Wedding, Engagement, HS senior, family, and pet photographer.